liferay-design/liferay.design/src/markdown/team/pires-felipe.md

 ---
-name: 'Felipe Pires' # what is your name
+author: 'Felipe Pires' # what is your name
-title: 'Product Design Manager'
-headshotPro: '/images/headshots/pires-felipe.jpg'
-headshotFun: '/images/headshots/pires-felipe-h.jpg'
-dribbble: 'felipepires'
-instagram: '@felippires'
-twitter: '@felipeapiress'
-active: true
 startYear: '2015'
-icon: 'fa_dumbbell'
 ---

 ### How did you get into design?